Effective strategies for managing team workload

 Why Taskee?

-How to set up Taskee for maximum load management
+Setup approach for maximum load management effectiveness:

 Strategy 5

-• Declining work quality despite steady hours
+• Declining work quality despite consistent hours

-• Avoidance of challenging tasks
+• Avoidance of complex or challenging tasks

-• Drop in initiative and engagement
+• Reduced initiative and engagement

-• Irritability
+• Irritability in team interactions

-• Cynicism toward projects
+• Cynicism toward projects or organizational goals

-• Complaints about meaningless work
+• Complaints about work feeling meaningless

 • Social withdrawal from the team

-Early warning system
+Early warning systems

 Recovery strategies